 The standard had been increased between 2015 and 2020 in line with the benchmarking exercise.
 However, even using the previous standard Melton Mowbray is very significantly deficient in semi-natural greenspace.
 If there is not a major improvement by 2036 Melton Mowbray could have less than a 1/3 of the recommended standard.

-This is a serious concern due to the lack of natural areas for residents to get close to nature, the general decline in nature across Britain and the vital role semi-natural greenspace plays in respect of soil preservation, nutrient cycling, groundwater management and climate change adaptation.
-To reach standard by 2036 there will need to be an additional 47.2 hectares.
+This is a serious concern due to the lack of natural areas for residents to get close to nature, the general decline in nature across Britain and the vital role semi-

 Semi-natural greenspace: